UpLib/Liberland/settlement/constructions.md

 We can imagine building structures hard to destroy.

 Parts of the structure, eg big hollow concrete blocks, could be build on a rear base, and brought to Liberland.
 Then, filled with sand and/or concrete made on site.
+Of course, we should do our best to realize something nice.

 There seems also to be a lot of sand on Liberty Island and on the beaches.
 Maybe this sand is usable to make concrete ?